Frequently Asked Questions

 Question: Do the students need to prepare and, if so, how do they do that?

 Answer: Preparation is not absolutely necessary but is highly recommended.
-A list of topics students will be learning at the event and links to explain those topics are contained on the “For Students” pages of the website.
-Much of the content on the pages will remain the same as in 2019 (our most recent in-person events), and changes specific to 2021 will be finalized by the middle of August.
+A list of topics students will be learning at the event and links to explain those topics are contained on the “For Students” pages of the website, the preliminary versions of which will go live in the summer.
+Much of the content on the pages will remain the same as in 2023, and changes specific to 2024 will be finalized by the middle of August.
 Many teachers organize a regular meeting time at lunch or after school to go over the topics and prepare for the event.
 If your students do not prepare, not to worry, we will at least train students on the use of forestry tools at the event.
 The training focuses on hands-on skills that are hard to teach in a classroom and is NOT a complete review of what will be tested.

 Question: I do not have forestry expertise.
 Is there anyone who can help my students prepare?